ChrisCummins/pip-db/Documentation/Log.md

 > If literate programming stands as a comprehensive programming
 > methodology at one of end of the spectrum and no documentation
-> stands as i> ts antithesis, then Marginalia falls somewhere
+> stands as its antithesis, then Marginalia falls somewhere
 > between.
 That is, you should always aim for comprehensive
 > documentation, but the shortest path to a useful subset is the
 > commented source code itself.